All Episodes

 Doing excellently.

-So that we can't have these political investigations, special prosecutors and all that stuff are illegal.
+And that's why they've included in the Constitution in Article 3 a requirement that the trial of all crimes should be by jury so that we can't have these political investigations, special prosecutors and all that stuff are illegal.

 Yeah.

-That's a that's one of the worst things ever.
+That's one of the worst things ever.

-And the people look at Mueller's camp.
+And the people, look at Mueller's camp.

 It's all Clinton supporters.

-Well, it's the way the system works.
+Well, this is the way the system works.

-The system allows them to protect each other just by the just by the the fact of the investigation.
+The system allows them to protect each other just by the just by the fact of the investigation.

-You know, all of this information, all that's necessary is an accusation to bring charges, and then once it goes to court, the jury is the one who's gonna decide if those charges Have any merit because the evidence will be presented as it stands now, the evidence is being investigated, but nothing is going to happen with it.
+And then once it goes to court, the jury is the one who's going to decide if those charges have any merit because the evidence will be presented.

 But if you have charges brought and a jury has to hear that, the jury is not bound.

-The jury can listen to all that stuff, and if you bring charges against me, the jury can say, you know what, Dan, you're innocent.
+And if you bring charges against me, the jury can say, you know what, Dan, you're innocent.

 But Jonathan, you're going to jail.